 How awesome would it be if you could go to a restaurant and know exactly how many calories were in the meal you’d chosen to order?

-I’m not much of a calorie counter myself, but as a Holistic Nutritionist I see value in the public knowing what’s in their meals when eating out.
+I’m not much of a calorie counter myself, but as a Nutrition Educator I see value in the public knowing what’s in their meals when eating out.

 Lucky for us; and to my surprise, Applebee’s publishes the calorie count of many of their menu items and has even gone as far as creating an entire menu dedicated to meals under 550 calories.